Course Information

 # Öğrenme Kazanımı

-1 To be able to calculate the index properties of different soils depending on laboratory results
+1 The student computes the index properties of various soils based on laboratory results.

-3 Solve problems related to effective pressure, space water pressure and critical hydraulic gradient
+3 The student resolves problems pertaining to effective stress, pore water pressure, and critical hydraulic gradient.

-5 To be able to solve problems related to bearing power
+5 The student resolves problems related to bearing capacity.

 Lesson Plan (Weekly Topics)